radiantearth/stac-spec/overview.md

 building small reusable parts that are loosely coupled, focusing on developers, and more - see our the [principles](principles.md) document to learn more.

-*Note: Setting a field in JSON to `null` is not equivalent to a field not appearing.
+*Note: Setting a field in JSON to `null` is not equivalent to a field not appearing in STAC, as JSON Schema tools treat them differently.
 STAC defines `null` explicitly for some fields, where it has a particular meaning.
-It should not be used otherwise - instead the field should be left out entirely.*
+So `null` should not be used unless the STAC spec defines its use - instead the field should be left out entirely.*

 ## Item Overview